swagatk/session_feedback/FIRESTORE_RULES.md

 2. The survey history should now load without permission errors
 3. Create a new survey
 4. Copy the survey link and test submitting feedback in an incognito window
+5. **Test cross-browser detection**:
+   - Submit feedback in Chrome
+   - Try to submit again in Firefox on the same computer
+   - You should see: "Feedback has already been submitted from this device"

 ### Security Notes: